tranquangchau/php-remote-image-uploader/README.md

 * After purchased, you will get emails for new version if the item have updated.
 * Just like gift me a beer.

+### Issues
+* Picasa::doLogin: Error=BadAuthentication.
+Info=WebLoginRequired
+    Go to https://www.google.com/settings/security/lesssecureapps, signin with your account and change Access for less secure apps to Enabled.

 ## Change Logs
 ***Note:*** This is a library only, and version here is library version (not version of tools or xenforo add-on, etc)